Geolykt/EnchantmentsPlus/readme.md

 Or compile this project like every other project out there via maven and a JDK 11 or higher, a "mvn clean package" should suffice to build the plugin.

 ## Compatibility
-The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3 and 1.16.4.
-Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.4, may, although with a few issues.
+The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3, 1.16.4, 1.16.5.
+Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.5, may, although with a few issues.
-We however recommend Paper for full compatibillity as as of yet there is a bug with enchantment merging.
+We however recommend Paper for full compatibillity.
+If you are using spigot, please consider enabling the `1xx-anvil-merger` option in the patches.yml.

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.
+If you feel like compliaining about performance while not being an annoying person, then please send me profiling reports NOT TIMINGS.
+I cannot do much with Timings and I require proper profiling reports to optimize the plugin, otherwise I'm guessing where the bottlenecks COULD be (and usually they are not where I search them).

 ## Changes performed in this fork compared to NMS-less Zenchantments
 To view the changes compared to Zenchantments (from the point where the split happened), add the Changelog of [NMS-Less Zenchantments](https://github.com/Geolykt/NMSless-Zenchantments#changes-performed-in-this-fork) onto it